nikitavoloboev/data/focusing/rules.md

 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.
 - Track all time in [Timing](../macOS/apps/timing.md).
 Reflect on it at the end of the week.
 - Wear comfortable clothes.
-- Use standing desk for working where possible.
+- Use standing desk when working where possible.
 Never sit for too long.
 - When sitting, sit up right always.
 Never slouch.
 Keep shoulders at good width.

 ## Learn